 When Korea spots a trend that happens outside of Korea, it’s really exciting to see Korean brands come up with their own version of that trend.
 Bioderma Sensibio H2O ($30)—the cult French cleansing water—is well-loved in Korea, too.
 I’m noticing that a key ingredient in a lot of brands’ new product lineups is cleansing water—and each brand has its own take on it.
 Some cleansing waters are supposed to do it all and be a cleansing water, exfoliator, and toner in one; some are botanical-based; and others are supposed to help brighten as you cleanse.

-I was curious about the best Korean cleansing waters, so I took a quick poll outside of beauty store Olive Young in Myungdong, Seoul’s beauty capitol, and asked 20 women which was their favorite.
+I was curious about the best Korean cleansing waters, so I took a quick poll outside of beauty store Olive Young in Myungdong, Seoul’s beauty capital, and asked 20 women which was their favorite.
 The hands-down winner, with 17 votes out of 20, was Dr. Jart’s Dermaclear Micro Water ($32), because of the fact that it doesn’t have that alcohol scent (it also doesn’t contain denatured alcohol).
 It also removes makeup easily while leaving the skin balanced and supple.
 You can expect to see more cleansing waters coming out of Korea soon.